frontity/step-by-step-tutorial/tutorial/README.md

 # Frontity step-by-step tutorial

 {% hint style="danger" %}

 ## Oops, you're here by mistake!

 This tutorial is still a work in progress.
 Much of it is still incomplete, and what does already exist is liable to change.

+If you'd like to know when this tutorial is finally published please [subscribe to our newsletter](https://frontity.org/#newsletter)and we'll keep you up to date.
+Otherwise [follow us on twitter](https://twitter.com/Frontity), we'll announce it there.

-If you want an introductory guide to Frontity please follow [this tutorial](https://github.com/frontity-demos/2020-06-jsnation-workshop) until the one here is completed and published.
+Meanwhile, if you want an introductory guide to Frontity please follow [this tutorial](https://github.com/frontity-demos/2020-06-jsnation-workshop) until the one here is completed and published.

 {% endhint %}